calliope-project/ec_modules/pseudo-modularisation/README.md

 - No containerization due to Snakemake's operation: `configfile` must be defined outside the module's `Snakefile`, and modules share a common `env` location.
 - All modules are still present in the same repository.
-- DAG is still cluttered due to all rules being present.
+- The DAG is still cluttered due to all rules being present.
 - Proper debugging is still not possible.